-CE under 2014/53/EU Directive

-- The requirements of level 2 devices of the Radio communications (Electromagnetic Compatibility) standard 2008 - Part 15 of the FCC Rules.
+- CF under 2014/53/FU Directive - The requirements of level 2 devices of the Radio communications (Electromagnetic Compatibility) standard 2008 - Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-The relevant Declaration of conformity is available on the following website: simrad-yachting.com.
+The relevant Declaration of conformity is available in the product's section at the following website: www.simrad-yachting.com.